Message Passing-Based Joint Channel Estimation and Signal Detection for OTFS with Superimposed Pilots: Proposed Message Passing Based Receivers

-where ${{\rho}}_F$ is a power allocation factor in the frequency domain.
-With (\ref{eq:xp_Plen_F}) and Parseval's theorem, the power of non-zero elements in ${\bf{x}}_{p3}$ is $\beta$ times that of elements in ${\bf{x}}_{p2}$, i.e., ${{\rho}}_F = \beta \rho $.
+With (\ref{eq:xp_Plen_F2}), Fig .\ref{FIG:PT2F} and the Parseval's theorem, the power of non-zero elements in ${\bf{x}}_{F;p3}$ is $\beta$ times that of elements in ${\bf{x}}_{T;p2}$, i.e., ${{\rho}}_F = \beta \rho $.
 Thus, through (\ref{eq:xp_Plen_F}), the concentration of pilot power in the frequency domain is achieved.
-After obtaining the time domain pilots through (\ref{eq:xp_Plen1}) and (\ref{eq:xp_Plen}), we can acquire the pilots in the DD domain as